 An introduction to microeconomic theory.
 Topics include consumer and producer theory, partial equilibrium, and general equilibrium with an introduction to game theory, imperfect competition, and models with incomplete information.
-Note: For M.A. students.
+Note: For economics M.A. students only.

 An introduction to macroeconomics: topics include dynamic models of capital accumulation and their implications for growth, the balance of trade and fiscal policy; empirical methods of identifying business cycles and alternative explanations for these cycles.
-Note: For M.A. students.
+Note: For economics M.A. students only.

 This course considers several issues in the theory of information and incentives.
 The first part of the course will focus on mechanism design and the second on contract theory.
 Mechanism design topics include the revelation principle, strategy-proof social choice, and implementation theory.
 Contract theory topics may include principal-agent models, adverse selection, moral hazard, and signaling.
 Students are expected to have some familiarity with the main solution concepts in noncooperative game theory before taking this course.